AP® Environmental Science Free-Response Questions (FRQs)

 Frequently Asked Questions (FAQ)

-There will be 70 minutes to complete the FRQ section of the AP Environmental Science exam.
+There will be 1 hour and 10 minutes to complete the FRQ section of the AP Environmental Science exam.

-There are 3 FRQs on the AP Environmental Science exam that you need to complete in 70 minutes.
+There are 3 FRQs on the AP Environmental Science exam.

 References